-The President and Members of the Academy are delighted to announce the election of Niamh O’Malley as an Associate Member of the Academy.
-Niamh O’Malley was elected at the RHA Assembly meeting held on Tuesday, 13 July, 2021.
+The President and Members of the Academy are delighted to announce the election of Niamh O'Malley as an Associate Member of the Academy, following her election at the RHA Assembly meeting held on Tuesday, 13 July, 2021.

 Niamh O’Malley, with Temple Bar Gallery + Studios as the curator, will represent Ireland at the 59th Venice Art Biennale in 2022.